EF-Ts: Amino acid conservation between organisms

-Conserved amino acids in all four are Leu12 and Arg18 (letters seen in bold above), it can be concluded that these two residues play an important role in the guanine nucleotide exchange since they are the only two completely conserved.
-In Eukaryotes EF-1 performs the same function, and the mechanism for guanine nucleotide exchange is nearly identical, as EF-Ts but is structurally dissimilar.
+Conserved amino acids in all four are Leu12 and Arg18 (letters seen in bold above).
+It can be concluded that these two residues play an important role in the guanine nucleotide exchange since they are the only two completely conserved.
+In eukaryotes, EF-1 performs the same function, and the mechanism for guanine nucleotide exchange is nearly identical as for EF-Ts despite the structural dissimilarities between the two elongation factors.